Birds

 Types of Macaws

-Adaptations for the Rainforest Macaws are gifted with sprightly feathers whose colours are suited to life in Central and South American rainforests.
-The birds brag large and strong mandible that easily cracks nuts.
+Adaptations for the Rainforest Macaws have sprightly feathers whose colors are suitable to life in Central and South American rainforests.
+The birds have large and strong mandible that easily cracks nuts.
 Moreover, while their scaly tongues have a bone inside them that makes them an effective tool for tapping into fruits.
 Macaws also have gripping toes that they use to hold and examine items.

 Reproduction